Exploiting Domain-Specific Parallel Data on Multilingual Language Models for Low-resource Language Translation: Methodology

-For continuous pre-training, we experimented with two of the Reid and Artetxe's pre-training objective functions: bitext de-noising with auxiliary domain parallel data \textit{with and without } monolingual denoising~\cite{reid-artetxe-2022-paradise}.
-For monolingual denoising, we used the source and target side of the parallel data separately and did not use additional monolingual data as done by Reid and Artetxe~\cite{reid-artetxe-2022-paradise}, because our objective is only to exploit the use of parallel data.
-We also excluded their dictionary denoising, as many LRLs still do not have sufficient bilingual dictionaries~\cite{liyanage2021bilingual}.
-Once msLM is pre-trained with Reid and Artetxe's objective functions~\cite{reid-artetxe-2022-paradise}, we continue with vanilla FT with the NMT objective function.
+For continuous pre-training, we experimented with two of the Reid and Artetxe's~\cite{reid-artetxe-2022-paradise} pre-training objective functions: bitext de-noising with auxiliary domain parallel data {alone ($l_{bitext}$), and $l_{bitext}$ combined with monolingual denoising ($l_{mono}$)~\cite{reid-artetxe-2022-paradise}.
+For a given source-target sentence pair ($x, y$), $l_{bitext} = -log P(y|g_\Phi(x))$, where the likelihood of generating the target sentence $y$ is optimized, conditioned on the noised version of the source sentence $g_\Phi(x)$.
+The noising function removes spans of text and replaces them with a mask token.} For monolingual denoising, we used the source and target side of the parallel data separately and did not use additional monolingual data as done by Reid and Artetxe~\cite{reid-artetxe-2022-paradise}, because our objective is only to exploit the use of parallel data.
+We also excluded their dictionary denoising, as many LRLs still do not have sufficient bilingual dictionaries~\cite{liyanage2021bilingual}. {During pre-training, msLM is further trained, starting from its current weights.} Once msLM is pre-trained with Reid and Artetxe's objective functions~\cite{reid-artetxe-2022-paradise}, we continue with vanilla FT using the NMT objective function.